-Getting the Ace of Cups upright shows that it's time to let out of whatever emotional baggage you have and start dwelling your lifestyles to the fullest.
-Like with all the different aces, there may be a new beginning this is indicated here - a threat to start fresh.
-It would possibly come within the form of opening yourself up to the possibilities of recent relationships, romantic or otherwise, which have the potential to make you emotionally fulfilled.
+Getting the Ace of Cups upright shows that it's time to release any emotional baggage you carry and begin living your life to the fullest.
+As with all the Aces, there may be a new beginning indicated here - a hint to start fresh.
+This could mean opening yourself up to new possibilities in the context of recent relationships - romantic or otherwise - which have the potential to bring you emotional fulfillment.

 Ace of Cups how someone sees you